677 - Clay Allison - live

 Oh, gosh.

-belonging to get that farmer gun out of here.
+You're going to have to get that farming gun out of here.

 they didn't train us for this.